PeterShershov/es6-presentation/README.markdown

-# ES6-7 presentation made with Spectacle and React for Clicksoftware
+# ES6-7 presentation made with Spectacle and React
 ## Reference

 #### Made with: